 Bio: Linda Imbler’s poetry collections include five published paperback; “Big Questions, Little Sleep”, “Big Questions, Little Sleep” second edition (expanded with 66 additional poems), “Lost and Found”, “Red is the Sunrise”, and “Bus Lights, Travel Sights”.
 Soma Publishing has published her three e-book collections, “The Sea’s Secret Song”, “Pairings”, a hybrid of short fiction and poetry, and “That Fifth Element”.
 Examples of Linda’s poetry and a listing of publications can be found at lindaspoetryblog.blogspot.com.
 In addition to writing, she helps her husband, a Luthier, build acoustic guitars in Wichita, Kansas, U.S.A.

-Effective immediately, Fiddles & Scribbles will take submissions from poets around the world, not just Canada.
+Fiddles & Scribbles accepts submissions from poets around the world, but preference is given to Canadian poets.
 Unfortunately, we will no longer be able to provide an honorarium for the poems that get published.

-We look forward reading your poems.
+We look forward to reading your poems.
 Submissions are on an ongoing basis.
-We publish one poem each month on the first.
+We only publish one poem at the beginning of the month.

-**Please do not send an attachment and please send one poem per email, a maximum of four poems.**
+**Please do not send an attachment and please send one poem per email, a maximum of three poems.**

-Send submissions to: firstname.lastname@example.org.
-Please allow four to six week for a response.
+Send submissions to: email@example.com.
+Please allow at least six weeks for a response.